WHICH KREITLER ROLLER MODEL IS RIGHT FOR ME?

-Standard Kreitler Drums are 15” wide and are by far the most popular width.
+Standard Kreitler drums are 15” wide and are by far the most popular width.
 Hot Dog drums are 10” wide.
 Every model of Kreitler Drum is available in the Hot Dog width.
 Hot Dog drums are desirable for the most experienced roller riders who want an additional challenge or maximum portability from their rollers.

-Step 5) Choose Standard or Kompact
+Step 4) Choose Standard or Kompact frames

-The Standard Frame works with all Kreitler Drums and accessories, and covers a wide range of wheelbases.
-There are also two extension kits available for the Standard Frame for longer bikes such as recumbents and tandems.
+The Standard frame works with all Kreitler drums and accessories, and covers a wide range of wheelbases.
+There are also two extension kits available for the Standard frame for longer bikes such as recumbents and tandems.

 The Headwind Fan is an adjustable resistance unit providing a wide range of resistance options depending on how far you open the air inlet.
 The air flow can be aimed at the rider for a cooling breeze, or directed away if preferred.
-The range of resistance when used in combination with the 4.5 rollers simulates everything from a 2mph tailwind to a tough uphill climb into the wind!
+The range of resistance when used in combination with the 4.5 rollers simulates everything from a 2mph tailwind to a tough uphill climb into the wind.

 The Fork Stand is an accessory that is useful for maximum effort sprinting, single-leg drills, or for sharing your Kreitler Rollers with someone who doesn’t want to have to concentrate as much on their balance.